- Sign in with a Microsoft account

-A Microsoft account (formerly Windows Live ID) is the email address and password you use to sign in to any of these things:
+A Microsoft account is the email address and password you use to sign in to any of these things:

 - Find My Phone

-Once you've signed in to your Windows Phone with a Microsoft account, you can use it to buy apps, games, or music in the Windows Phone Store, play Xbox games with friends on your phone, get your gamerscore and avatar, play music with Xbox Music, back up things from your phone, chat with Messenger and Facebook Chat, add Twitter and LinkedIn accounts to your People Hub, and more.
+Once you've signed in to your Windows Phone with a Microsoft account, you can use it to buy apps, games, or music in the Windows Phone Store, play Xbox games with friends on your phone, get your gamerscore and avatar, play music with Xbox Music, back up things from your phone and restore them if you get a new phone, and add Twitter and LinkedIn accounts to your People Hub.

 If you use any of the services listed above, you already have a Microsoft account and can use that email address and password to sign in to your phone.
-If you don't have one yet, we'll walk you through creating one when you first set up your phone.
+If you don't have one yet, we'll walk you through creating one on your phone.
 Or you can create one at the Microsoft account sign-in website.